0cjs/8bitdev/src/tmon/README.md

 and the cursor will be backspaced over the invalid character.

 The first character after the prompt must be one of the commands below.
-Commands marked with a dagger (†) execute immediately; most commands (including all that take parameters) must be confirmed with a newline or cancelled with a cancel character.
+Commands marked with a superscript 1 (¹) are "single key" commands that execute immediately.
+All other commands (including all that take parameters) must be confirmed with a newline or cancelled with a cancel character.

 Commands that do not immediately execute may be be followed by spaces (which are printed but ignored), and command _parameters,_ each of which